imran1900/Walmart-Analytics/README.md

 ## Tech Stack
-1. Python: Used to cleaning and imputation of raw data
+1. Python: Via Jupyter Notebookis, used to cleaning and imputation of raw data
-2. SQL: Used to perform exploratory analysis to uncover patterns and meaningful insights
+2. SQL: Via MySQL Workbench, Used to perform exploratory analysis to uncover patterns and meaningful insights
 3. Power BI: Used to create a dashboard to visualize trends for key stakeholders